 - They must also identify appropriate telecommunications hardware and software settings to ensure that telecommunication equipment performs as expected.

 - They are responsible for preparing and interpreting telecommunications equipment specifications, drawings, and regulations.

 - Telecommunication engineers must determine the kind and configuration of circuits, transformers, circuit breakers, transmission lines, and equipment.

 - They must analyze the need for updates, upgrades, enhancements, preventive maintenance, and new systems by monitoring telecommunications systems.

 - They must also examine system hardware and software performance levels to forecast future requirements and build short and long-term plans for updating equipment, expanding capabilities, strengthening existing systems, and improving telecommunications.

-In your case, you could want to refer to an accepted CDR sample from a Telecom Engineer in the same engineering sector (applying for the same ANZSCO code and occupational role).
+In your case, you might want to refer to an accepted CDR sample from a telecommunication engineer in the same engineering sector (applying for the same ANZSCO code and occupational role).
 You can do the latter by contacting experienced CDR experts and requesting a real sample.
 Alternatively, you might hire a professional to write or review your CDR.
 For that professional help, you can contact CDRWritersAustralia.

 - Parent Permanent Visa Australia: A Guide to Bringing Your Parents to Australia in 2023 January 6, 2023